Engineering

 Staff Engineer Layoff Survival Guide: Lessons from 2008, 2020, 2023 — and Now

 I've survived three tech recessions.
 Lost my job in one, held the axe in another.
-Now it's 2026 and the AI boom changed the rules.
-Here's the updated playbook.
+The AI boom changed the rules again.
+The updated playbook for 2026.

 ProductRead more →